DON’T CALL IT A COMEBACK - ALUMINIUM FRAMES JUST KEEP GETTING BETTER

 What if I told you that pro level frames can be bought for $1500 AUD?
 Believe it folks!

-Hagens Berman Axeon Cycling team are smashing about on the Specialized’s Allez Sprint frameset - have a look at our review of that very frame - for the 2018 season.
+Hagens Berman Axeon Cycling team are smashing about on the Specialized’s Allez Sprint frameset - have a look at our review of that very frame - for the 2018 season, and our Lord Peter Sagan was spotted aboard an Allez Sprint disc at the 2019 Tour Down Under.
 That’s right, pro-racing cred has made it to aluminium.
 Elite level racing sells bikes.
 That’s why so many brands throw fistfuls of dollarydoos to have their wares in the peloton.

 It’s a fascinating decision for that team to make.
 Inevitably there’ll be some grumpy “they just ride it because they’re paid to” comments but they must genuinely believe they’re race winning frames to compete on them at all.

 The CAAD12 has pro cred too... sort of...
-Its geometry is the same as the SuperSix frame used by the pros.
-So it feels a lot like a race bike.
+Its geometry is almost the same as the SuperSix frame used by the pros.
+Make no mistake, it’s a bona fide race bike.

 If they’re good enough for pros they’re good enough for everyone.

 Alloy is great for the penny-pinchers of the peloton.
 My Allez Sprint framest was $1500 for the frame, fork, seatpost, bottom bracket, and headset.
 Now I know it can get cheaper for alloy but, as above, a flippin’ pro level frame can be bought for $1500.
-The CAAD12 is the same price for the frame and fork.
+The CAAD12 and Trek Emonda ALR can be found for similar prices too.
+Errr, given the 2019 updates to this article we’ll have to ignore the hefty price of the CAAD13.

 There’s alloy frame brands popping up around the world pushing high-performance-low-cost frames into the market.
 Take a look at Canyon or Trek’s ranges.
 They offer alloy versions to their carbon frames at a much cheaper price.
-Then there's makers like Bowman and English Cycles.
 Do some digging and you'll find a lot of alloy options.
+Those wanting very premium and even custom aluminium can go with something like English Cycles.

 Does any other material squeeze so much performance per dollar?
 Nope.